stal-ix/stal-ix.github.io/CAVEATS.md

 /bin/flock -nx /ix /bin/sh -c 'mv /ix/build/* /ix/trash/'
 ```

-/ix/build folder trashed every 1000 seconds or so, so, if one wants to debug build problems, it should do on of the:
+/ix/build folder trashed every 1000 seconds or so, so, if one wants to debug build problems, it should do one of the:

 * copy build dir somewhere else
 * or, disable this scheduler altogeter